 For changes in employment or complex situations, we provide specialized advice to navigate the process effectively.

-This is for foreign nationals who come to Canada to engage in international business activities without directly entering the Canadian labor market.
+This is for foreign nationals who come to Canada to engage in international business activities without directly entering the Canadian labour market.
 Examples include attending meetings, negotiating contracts, or participating in trade shows.

 Foreign athletes and coaches competing or performing in Canada are generally exempt from needing a work permit for their participation.